 If no maintenance planning is undertaken then this style of maintenance becomes the default maintenance style.
 This is because the planned and predictive maintenance styles described later need an investment in planning before they can be successfully utilized.

-While it is intended that this type of maintenance should be avoided in the planned maintenance strategies such as predictive and preventive maintenance, it is inevitable that, at some stage, a machine will break down and unplanned maintenance of this type will be required.
+While it is intended that this type of maintenance should be avoided in the planned maintenance strategies such as predictive maintenance and preventive maintenance, it is inevitable that, at some stage, a machine will break down and unplanned maintenance of this type will be required.
 This incurs all of the additional costs associated with this type of maintenance.